hexaflexahexagon/dotfiles/README.md

 ## Roadmap
 1. folder per thing (git, vim, bash)
-2. .etcrc in each folder, as well as a commonly-named script in each folder to exec
+2. list all files in each dir, make backups if they exist, copy into home dir
-3. central script to run all common scripts
+3. add something for apt packages too